 How To Fix Internet Exception java.net.socketexception Connection Reset in Minecraft

-Have you gotten a java.net.socketexeption connection error while playing Minecraft?
+Have you gotten a “java.net.socketexeption” connection error while playing Minecraft?
 If so, you’re not the only one.
-Users have been reporting this connection lost error, one of the most common errors encountered in Minecraft.
+Users have been reporting this connection loss error, one of the most common errors encountered in Minecraft.

 The reasons for this error can vary.
 Fortunately, there are several solutions.
-In this article, we’ll discuss exactly what you’ll need to do to get back to playing in no time.
+In this article, you’ll see precisely what you must do to get back to playing quickly.

 Internet Exception java.net.socketexception Connection Reset in Minecraft

-For Minecraft users, this connection lost error has proven to be a frustrating event.
+For Minecraft users, this connection loss error has proven to be frustrating.
 You join a server and are ready to play, but a few seconds later, you’re disconnected.
-Disruptions in playing your favorite game definitely don’t enhance the experience, but there are a few quick solutions.
-Try our suggestions listed below to avoid getting the java.netsocketexeption error.
+Disruptions in playing your favorite game don’t enhance the experience, but there are a few quick solutions.
+Try the suggestions below to avoid getting the “java.netsocketexeption” error.

-A common solution is to change your DNS server.
-Since the error is due to a connection issue, changing your DNS server should solve the problem.
+A frequent solution to fix “java.netsocketexeption” is to change your DNS server.
+Since the error is due to a connection issue, changing your DNS server could solve the problem.
 To learn how to do this, follow the instructions below:

-- Click the “Start” menu and search the “Control Panel.”
+- Click the “Start” menu, then search for and select the “Control Panel.”

 - Locate and click “Network and Sharing Center.”